rowcased/rowcased.github.io/is_sator_square.md

 <img src="images/is_sator_square_screen_shot.png?raw=true"/>
 <br>
 <br>
-This kata was based on a stone tablet found in the ruins of Pompeii which is in the form of a 2D palindrome.
-The solver must study the characters of the input to determine whether it conforms to the structure of a <a href="https://en.wikipedia.org/wiki/Sator_Square">sator square</a>.
+This kata is based on a stone tablet found in the ruins of Pompeii with words inscribed in the form of a 2D palindrome.
+This coder must determine whether a 2D char array conforms to the structure of a <a href="https://en.wikipedia.org/wiki/Sator_Square">sator square</a>.

 <style>
 .tooltip {